theoomoregbee/angular-tag/README.md

  You can run it using the task below, which would run and watch any changes to our .js and .css and anything inside the **template** folder

     gulp serve
-The task above would run and listen for any js and run the `grunt build-js` or `grunt build-css` or `grunt template-build` for css and template respectively
+The task above would run and listen for any js and run the `gulp build-js` or `gulp build-css` or `gulp template-build` for css and template respectively

 ## License